syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

 ### OnServerBatchEditRow

-The **OnServerBatchEditRow** event is triggered upon saving the batch changes to the grid when the EditMode is “Batch”.
-The batch changes details can be obtained at the server side which is explained in the below table.
+The **OnServerBatchEditRow** event is triggered upon saving the batch changes to the grid when the EditMode is set to “Batch”.
+The batch changes details can be obtained at the server-side which is explained in the following table.

 _Table 8: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerBatchEditRow event_